+Litigation Bureau

+Mission

-Mission For the purpose of the unified and appropriate handling of national litigation, the Litigation Bureau handles civil and administrative lawsuits in which the state is a party and is also responsible for providing legal advice at the request of government ministries and agencies concerning cases that may lead to legal disputes (so-called Preventive Legal Support System).
+For the purpose of the unified and appropriate handling of national litigation, the Litigation Bureau handles civil and administrative lawsuits in which the state is a party and is also responsible for providing legal advice at the request of government ministries and agencies concerning cases that may lead to legal disputes (so-called Preventive Legal Support System).
 Among lawsuits involving local governments, incorporated administrative agencies, and other public corporations specified by cabinet order as a party to the lawsuits, those where the state has a deemed interest shall also be handled by the Bureau upon request.

+Litigation Organization

-Litigation organization The litigation organization from the Minister of Justice on down consists of the Litigation Bureau located within the Ministry of Justice, and the Legal Affairs Bureaus and District Legal Affairs Bureaus as local implementation organizations.
+The litigation organization from the Minister of Justice on down consists of the Litigation Bureau located within the Ministry of Justice, and the Legal Affairs Bureaus and District Legal Affairs Bureaus as local implementation organizations.

-Legal Affairs Bureaus and District Legal Affairs Bureaus are in charge of processing the cases that the courts within their jurisdiction handle or should handle.
 Pursuit of Lawsuits Lawsuits in which the Japanese government is a party include civil lawsuits claiming damages against the state and administrative lawsuits seeking the cancellation or invalidation of administrative action.
 Among such lawsuits, the proportion of serious and large-scale cases that may potentially have a profound impact on the politics, administration, and economy of the state has increased and remained at a high level in recent years.
 The Ministry of Justice, as an essential component of the justice system, contributes to the achievement of the appropriate resolution of disputes based on laws and the rules of evidence by producing evidence and constructing a unified and appropriate argument from the viewpoint of the state.
 This ensures that the interests of the people as a whole and those of individuals harmonize properly and thereby secures the administrative principles based on rule of law.
+Change in Number of Major Large-Scale Lawsuits which are Pending